Smallmouth Bass

 It’s particularly effective in heavy vegetation areas, where Largemouth Bass have been known to strike right at the surface, tearing through anything in their way.
 Stick to shady areas and mind the speed at which you work your lure (the colder the water, the slower the retrieve).

-Moping is a technique that's becoming more popular thanks to new sonar technology.
-Moping, or the “damiki rig,” is a technique that has proven highly effective for finicky bass and other species like walleye and pike in clear water conditions or when fishing for highly pressured fish.
+Moping is a popular technique, thanks to the new sonar technology.
+Moping or the "damiki rig," has proven highly effective for finicky Bass and other species like Walleye, and Pike in clear water conditions or when fishing for highly pressured fish.

 What is Moping Technique in Fishing